steqeq/0000/docs/conceptual/setting-cus.rst

 the listed or masked CUs will be enabled, the rest disabled.
 Unlisted GPUs will not be affected, their CUs will all be enabled.

 The parsing of the variable is stopped when a syntax error occurs.
-The erroneus set and the ones following will be ignored.
+The erroneous set and the ones following will be ignored.
 Repeating GPU or CU ids are a syntax error.
 Specifying a mask with no usable CUs (CU_list is 0x0) is a syntax error, for excluding GPU devices use ``ROCR_VISIBLE_DEVICES``.